 WE ARE PLEASED that you’ve shown interest in our group, the Chorlton on Medlock Allotment Society (COMAS), based in Manchester, UK just south of the city centre.
 It was formed in 2014 to turn any small plot of land into a productive site for vegetables, herbs and fruits.

-Whether it be something you can grow on your balcony, your garden, the 25 allotment plots soon to be laid out in the neighbourhood or other parcels of land, there’s lots of potential to grow your own produce.
+Whether it be something you can grow on your balcony, your garden, the 25 plots of the Hartfield Close Allotments, or other parcels of land, there’s lots of potential to grow your own produce.

 Some ideas for the society come from its Constitution: